gulays/Airbnb_Reviews/Proposal.md

-# Sentiment Analysis of Airbnb Reviews
+# Analysis of Airbnb Reviews

 ## Question/Need

 This project will explore Airbnb reviews to provide additional, more descriptive keywords/ filters to travellers so that they would find an Airbnb that fits their needs.
-The findings would eveal what Airbnb users most care about the house.
-In other words, I will explore which listings properties like neighboorhood, cleanness, safety, house amenities lead to a good/bad experience based on overall customer reviews.
+The findings would reveal what Airbnb users most care about the house.
+In other words, I will explore which listings properties -neighboorhood, cleanliness, safety, house amenities and etc- lead to a good/bad experience based on overall customer reviews.
 Lastly, the analysis provide more insight beyond original numeric ratings.

 ## Data